Tutorial 3: Data Visualisation for Business Intelligence

 • Explain how different ggplot2 visualization techniques reveal patterns in the Melbourne housing market that would be difficult to see in tables or raw numbers.

-• Use ggplot2 to create bar plots, histograms, and scatterplots that analyze relationships between property prices, location, and dwelling types.
+• Use ggplot2 to create histograms, and scatterplots that analyze relationships between property prices, location, and dwelling types.

 • Apply transformations such as log scales, proportions, and faceting to improve the interpretability of price distributions and spatial trends.